ppy/osu-wiki/wiki/History_of_osu!/2013/en.md

 [peppy was confirmed for Comic Fiesta 2013 in Malaysia at 21st and 22nd of December in Kuala Lumpur City Center](https://osu.ppy.sh/community/forums/topics/163121).
 For day 1 (2013-12-21), osu! was shown as a stage event, demonstrating the game in four different game modes (osu!, Taiko, Catch the Beat, and osu!mania).
 For day 2 (2013-12-22), peppy gives an insight of osu! along with his future update plans at the panel room and showcased osu!tablet for the public to try it out.

-One of the current hot topics for debate right now was that peppy was making a new game mode and was testing it as a proof-in-concept (testing if it's playable, competitive or flexible enough).
+One of the current hot topics for debate at the time was that peppy was making a new game mode and was testing it as a proof-in-concept (testing if it's playable, competitive or flexible enough).
 Some players speculate it was [Touhosu!](https://osu.ppy.sh/community/forums/topics/19307) (dodging the bullet-hell, that was, inverse of [Catch the Beat](/wiki/Game_mode/osu!catch)).
 By time of writing, not much information was discovered about the new game mode.
 [A video clip about the talk was in ppy's blog](https://blog.ppy.sh/post/71405880656/i-have-a-few-posts-waiting-for-some-final-touches)

 Links: